-The table sets out that, for example, where there is an external air temperature of 35°C and a humidity level of 49%, light work can continue.
-Where there is an average workload, work can continue on the basis of 75% work, and 25% rest or change of work, per hour.
-In the case of heavy workload, the figures are 50% work and 50% rest (in the shade).
+The table sets out that, for example, where there is an respectively. external air temperature of 35°C and a humidity level of 49%, light work can continue.
+Where there is an The preventative measures are identified through a average workload, work can continue on the basis of risk assessment, which must also take into account 75% work, and 25% rest or change of work, per hour. the characteristics of the work and personal charac-In the case of heavy workload, the figures are 50% teristics or health conditions of the worker. work and 50% rest (in the shade).